havrak/Poznavacka/README.md

 If category has multiple names, or you want to be able to use both English and Latin category names, you have to separate different variants with comma.

-Program itself can be controlled with keyboard shortcuts, these are explained in hlep promt, which you may access via H button.
+Program itself can be controlled with keyboard shortcuts, these are explained in hlep prompt, which you may access via H button.

 ## Taxonomy abbreviations